haxsaw/hikaru/docs/installation-quickstart.rst

 Installation and Quickstart
 ***************************

-Installation
+Installing
 ############

 From PyPI, you can just use the normal ``pip install`` dance:

     ``pip install hikaru``

+This will install the core Hikaru package, the four most recent K8s model packages, and the codegen package (all all their dependencies).

-Or if installing from source,  cd into the project root and then you can install from setup.py:
+If installing from source,  cd into the project root and then you can install from setup.py:

     ``python setup.py install``

+If you want to install just core support and models for a single Kubernetes release, for example release 25.x, you can just install that model package and it will also install the core Hikaru
+package:

+    ``pip install hikaru-model-25``

+If you want to fine-tune your installation so it is smaller and more targeted, see the :ref:`Installation` page for details on how to install specific parts of Hikaru.

 The project GitHub repository can be found at: https://github.com/haxsaw/hikaru